 There is a channel store on the Fire TV Stick where you can search for and download some streaming apps to the device.
 You will need to do this initially when you are first setting up the Fire TV Stick, then whenever you have another new app that you want to download.
 The majority of these apps will be free to download.

 But when you open the apps, they will ask you for account information before you can use them.
 While there are some free video streaming apps on the Fire TV Stick, many of the more popular ones require a monthly subscription.
 This includes services such as Netflix, Hulu, HBO Now, and others.

 Item 6 – You need additional hardware and cables if your TV doesn’t have an HDMI port

 One of the ends of the Fire TV Stick is an HDMI plug.
 This is nice because you won’t also need an HDMI cable to get the Fire Stick to connect to your TV.
 This is usually an additional, overlooked expense for these types of devices, so the Fire TV Stick can save you some money over some other options that require a cable.

 But the Fire TV Stick only offers an HDMI connection option, which is a problem for TVs that don’t have an HDMI input.
-One way to resolve this problem is with an HDMI converter.
-You connect the Fire TV Stick to the HDMI converter, then you connect the converter to your TV with RCA cables(the red, yellow, and white ones.)
+One way to resolve this problem is with an HDMI converter (click to view on Amazon).
+You connect the Fire TV Stick to the HDMI converter, then you connect the converter to your TV with RCA cables(click to view on Amazon.)
 One thing to be aware of with this setting is that you will not be able to stream HD content due to the output capabilities of RCA cables.
 They max out at 480p.
 Additional, you may run into issues with HDCP compliance, which can prevent videos from playing occasionally.
 This doesn’t happen to everyone, or with every video, but it is a possibility.

 Item 7 – You need a Wi-Fi connection to use the Fire TV Stick